 Over 75 occupational groups were exposed to asbestos during the last century

-Asbestos is a naturally occurring mineral that is resistant to fire, electricity, and various chemicals and, because it was also cheap, numerous industries decided to use it for the manufacturing of products as a raw material or to perform certain work activities.
 By 1973, manufacturers used asbestos in over 3,000 different products.
-The following are only some of the occupational groups at the highest risk of developing a disease as a result of workplace exposure:
+These are only some of the occupational groups at the highest risk of developing a disease as a result of workplace exposure:

-- construction workers – asbestos would be used by construction companies to enhance the durability and fire resistance of various products, such as cement, and construction workers would have to handle asbestos directly, without adequate protective equipment
+- construction workers – asbestos would be used to enhance the durability and fire resistance of various products, and construction workers would have to handle asbestos directly, without adequate protective equipment

-- boilermakers – because boilers can easily reach extreme temperatures, asbestos was employed to reduce the risk of fire and was present in many components of boilers, such as insulation, gaskets, sealants, paper, cement, and rope
+- boilermakers – because boilers can easily reach extreme temperatures, asbestos was employed to reduce the risk of fire and was present in many components of boilers, such as insulation

 - power plant workers – due to the fact that asbestos has extraordinary electrical insulation properties, it would often be present in power plants across the country to ensure the machinery and equipment of the facilities would not catch fire